 On the main screen, locate your “My Recent Activity” part, click the details link:

 Now in the subscription details, at the very top you should see:

 Your PayPal subscription is now canceled.
 If you go back to your recent activity, it should now look like:

 And now you will no longer be billed.

 So then, what’s the verdict?

 Not great I am afraid to say.
-While making the screenshots on how to cancel, I went ahead and cancelled.
+While making the screenshots on how to cancel, I went ahead and canceled.
 When I signed up I fully intended to go for the full month but the performance was just so appallingly bad.
-Frankly when I remote controlled my iMac from home the performance was actually quite a bit better than with MacInCloud.com.
+Frankly, when I remote controlled my iMac from home the performance was actually quite a bit better than with MacInCloud.com.

 Now, if you just want to log into a Mac to compile your code and publish it to the AppStore, this service might prove useful.
 However, to actually do any development, I just couldn’t see anyone having the patience.
 Actually debugging a running game I think would be simply impossible.